Granite Gear Blaze 60

 At just a few ounces over three pounds, with the support and comfort to carry more than 40 pounds, and a smart design that allows it to carry any size load well, the Granite Gear Blaze 60 has emerged as a leading all-purpose, quiver-of-one pack for trips of any length.

-BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these links to purchase a unisex Granite Gear Blaze 60 backpack at moosejaw.com or rei.com, or a women’s-specific Granite Gear Blaze 60 backpack at moosejaw.com or backcountry.com, or the short version of the Blaze 60 at moosejaw.com
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s Granite Gear Blaze 60 backpack at moosejaw.com or backcountry.com, or a women’s-specific Granite Gear Blaze 60 backpack at moosejaw.com or backcountry.com, or the short version of the Blaze 60 at moosejaw.com

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all of my gear reviews at The Big Outside.